 Aesthetic Fast.
 An inclusive and expanding performance artwork inviting participants to make a physical response to the suffering of others through enacted symbolism; by becoming part of a living artwork.
 [Aesthetic Fast is a large project with a dedicated website- aestheticfast.com]

 Once within a Space.
 Video-art piece based on a visual conversation between a theologian and a residential architect through a joint fictional house design.
 An experiment in theologically driven domestic spatial design.

 Tête à Tate.
 A project in two parts.
 Part one (Tête à Tate: beyond mother love) is a documentary exploration of the value of a disabled child by a whole community, not just his value within the dynamic of parental love.
 Part two (Tête à Tate: slow theology) will form a vlog series.
 As most theology is generated by academics, this piece is an exercise in 'listening' to the life of a learning disabled child and to those in relationship with him.
 Not theology for disability or theology about disability but theology through disability.

 Our God is younger than we.
-Music videos.
-A worshipful soundscape based on some of the most beautiful but often forgotten attributes of God recovered from theological voices found across all church traditions.
+A music album based on some of the most beautiful but often forgotten attributes of God recovered from theological voices found across all church traditions.